P. T. Rajan

-Sir Ponnambala Thiaga Rajan (22 April 1892 – 25 September 1974) was the Chief Minister of Madras Presidency from 4 April 1936, to 24 August 1936 (143 Days).
+Sir Ponnambala Thiaga Rajan (12 April 1892 – 25 September 1974) was the First Minister of Madras Presidency from 4 April 1936, to 24 August 1936 (143 Days).
 He was also the last President of the Justice Party.
-P. T. Rajan was born in a Thondaimandala mudaliar family in Uthamapalayam.
-His ancestors were from Kanchipuram.
+P. T. Rajan was born in an aristocratic Thondaimandala Vellalar family in Uthamapalayam.
 He attended The Leys School, Cambridge and later, Jesus College, Oxford.
 He graduated in history and law, and practiced as an advocate for some time before joining the Justice Party.

 Rajan was elected to the Madras Legislative Council as a Justice Party candidate in 1920 and served as a legislator till his defeat in 1937.
-He held various offices such as the Minister of Public Works and then, the Chief Minister of Madras Presidency.
+He held various offices such as the Minister of Public Works and then, the First Minister of Madras Presidency.
 From 1939 to 1944, Rajan supported Periyar but broke off and headed the rebel Justice Party till 1957.
 Rajan was elected to the Madras Legislative Assembly in 1952 and served as a legislator from 1952 to 1957.
+He also served interim speaker of Madras State Legislative Assembly in 1952.
 Rajan died in 1974 at the age of 82.

 Rajan's son Palanivel Rajan served as a minister of the Dravida Munnetra Kazhagam and speaker of the Tamil Nadu Legislative Assembly from 1996 to 2001.
-Rajan's grandson Dr. Palanivel Thiaga Rajan (son of Palanivel Rajan) is the finance minister of Tamil Nadu from May 2021.
+Rajan's grandson Dr. Palanivel Thiaga Rajan (son of Palanivel Rajan) was the finance minister of Tamil Nadu and he is the Minister of Information Technology and Digital Services of Tamil Nadu.